by Catherine Pratt

 Another aspect of this is that you need to be aware of any associations you have with your goal.
 Do you think it’s going to be hard work or difficult or painful?
 If you do, you need to spend some time imagining it as easy, fun to do, or leading you to that exciting destination.

 Also, listen to what you're telling yourself about this goal.
 Are you focused on the obstacles (how hard it will be) you might encounter or the end result?
 Keep your ultimate goal in mind and focus on how you can achieve it.

 When you install positive and supportive thinking around your goal, you condition your mind for success.

 If you aren’t successful with this goal, are you going to consider yourself a failure, a horrible person, or a lazy person?
-Or will you be able to have fun with it and think of how much you have learned along the way.
-If you put unnecessary stress on yourself by wrapping your identity up with it, you will most likely end up self sabotaging yourself.
+Or will you be able to have fun with it and think of how much you've learned along the way.
+If you put unnecessary stress on yourself by wrapping your identity up with it, you'll most likely end up self sabotaging yourself.

 So, to be successful with your goal planning, believe that you will benefit just from trying something new or working towards your goal.
 Know that the effort alone will help build your self confidence.
 Separate your self esteem from the actual task so that you don't let being good or bad at something determine your self worth.

 By taking the time to answer these 8 questions, you now stand a much greater chance of completing whatever goal you set for yourself.
 People will be amazed at how easily you achieve your desires while they still struggle to keep a single resolution.